General Value Function Networks: GVF Networks

 Notice that though we define the cumulants and continuation functions on the underlying (unknown) state $\hvec_t$, this is a generalization of defining it on the observations.
 The observations are a function of state; the cumulants and continuations $\gamma$ that are defined on observations are therefore defined on $\hvec_t$.
 In the examples above, these functions were defined using just the observations.
 More generally, we consider them as part of a problem definition.
 This means they could be defined using short histories, or other separate summaries of the history.
 As we discuss in Section \ref{sec_objective}, we can also consider cumulants that are a function of our own predictions or constructed state.

 A natural question is how these GVFs are chosen.
 This problem corresponds to the discovery problem for predictive representations.
 In this work, we first focus on the utility of this architecture, with simple heuristics or expert chosen GVFs.
-We leave a more systematic investigation of the discovery problem to future work.
+We briefly discuss simple ideas for discovery in Section \ref{sec_discovery}, but leave a more systematic investigation of the discovery problem to future work.